Media Sciences (Bachelor of Arts, B.A.)

 Course structure and content

-The bachelor’s second subject Media Studies provides scientific expertise in the independent handling of media, in particular with regard to the increasing networking of art, culture and music.
-It is a relevant, contemporary supplement to all core subjects offered at Humboldt-Universität.
-The subject enables students to acquire media-studies-related basic skills and apply them to the knowledge they acquire in the core subject.
+The bachelor’s minor field of study Media Studies provides scientific expertise in the independent handling of media, in particular with regard to the increasing networking of art, culture and music.
+It is a relevant, contemporary supplement to all major fields of study offered at Humboldt-Universität.
+The subject enables students to acquire media-studies-related basic skills and apply them to the knowledge they acquire in their major field of study.

-The scientific skills gained from the course include the systematic, historical, analytical and technical/practical capabilities indispensable for concept-oriented and knowledge-oriented careers in the culture and media sectors.
+The scientific skills gained from the programme include the systematic, historical, analytical and technical/practical capabilities indispensable for concept-oriented and knowledge-oriented careers in the culture and media sectors.

 Special features